jamestharpe/jamestharpe.com/content/automatic-development-environment-setup.md

 Once your script is completed, you can easily maintain it by following the same process every time you install a new tool or adjust a setting.
 I prefer to store my script in OneDrive for easy access from a base Windows installation (which includes OneDrive), but I also check it in to GitHub to share with the world.

-One note of warning: If you're development environment is already setup manually, installing software via Chocolatey can sometimes mess things up.
-It's best to uninstall any applications you'll be managing with Chocolatey, or simply start from scratch.
+> **Warning**: If you're development environment is already setup manually, installing software via Chocolatey can sometimes cause conflicts.
+It's best to uninstall any applications you'll be managing with Chocolatey, then reinstall with Choclatey (or just start from scratch).

 ## Basic Script Structure